Skip to content

 Production-grade real-time speech recognition via WebSocket using Deepgram’s V1 (Nova) API.
 Best accuracy across the widest range of languages.

-import { DeepgramSTT } from '@lukeocodes/composite-voice';
+import { DeepgramSTT } from 'composite-voice';

 const stt = new DeepgramSTT({